JustinzGit/AI-Flix/README.md

 # AI-Flix
-AI-Flix at its core is a repository of movies and actos who have starred in those movies.
+AI-Flix at its core is a repository of movies and actors who have starred in those movies.
 Users can browse this repository to obtain detailed information, leave movie reviews, and create movie playlists.

 A function of AI-Flix is to generate the shortest path of movies that connect two provided actors within the database.
 To accomplish this, AI-Flix uses the Breadth-First Search (BFS) algorithm to traverse a tree of actors and movies until a path is found.
 Users can leverage these paths to create playlists based upon the alogirthm's output.